Deck Upgrade Project Without Full Replacement

 Before and After: Deck Upgrade Project

-The renovation transformed the outdoor space from an aging deck into a safer, more functional area designed for long-term performance.
+The deck improvement transformed the outdoor space from an aging deck into a safer, more functional area designed for long-term performance.

-Aging backyard deck in Maple Valley, WA before renovation with worn stairs, outdated railings, and original wood framing.
+Aging backyard deck in Maple Valley, WA before upgrade with worn stairs, outdated railings, and original wood framing.

-Aging backyard deck in Maple Valley, WA before renovation with worn stairs, outdated railings, and original wood framing.
+Aging backyard deck in Maple Valley, WA before upgrade with worn stairs, outdated railings, and original wood framing.

 • New low-maintenance decking materials